logo

 Vaccine Safety

-Ingredients like aluminium and formaldehyde are used in safe quantities, ensuring vaccines are non-toxic.
+Ingredients like aluminium and formaldehyde are used safely, ensuring vaccines are non-toxic.

 Immunity Facts

-Vaccine-induced immunity is safer than natural infection, providing protection without disease risks.
+Vaccine-induced immunity is safer than natural infection, protecting without disease risks.

 Immune System Capacity

-Children's immune systems are capable of handling multiple vaccinations safely and effectively.
+Children's immune systems can handle multiple vaccinations safely and effectively.

 Community Protection